shr0m/BletchleyMaker/README.md

 - Randomise rule: Will ignore any value in the rulebox and create a random rule value to use
 - Menu: Provides additional functionality, such as printing, reporting errors, and creating own grids

+## Security
+Please be aware that this application is not CA signed, and may be flagged by antivirus.
+If you have any queries about the security of this application, please contact the developer within the support section of this file.
+It is recommended that all files which you download are scanned by VirusTotal.
+The upload page to check for malware can be found [here](https://www.virustotal.com/gui/home/upload)

 ## License
 See [LICENSE](./LICENSE) for information regarding license(s)